ncss-tech/soilReports/README.md

 installRprofile()
 ```

-The following code can be used to "see" where the `$HOME` directory is:
+The following code can be used to "see" where the `$HOME` directory is.
+The result should look like "C:/Users/First.Last/Documents"
 ```r
 # run this in the R console
 path.expand('~')